Our homes are important parts of our lives, whether we use it to live our lives, put our stuff, or just be there when we want to go on a vacation.

 Remove Affected Area

-If there is a fan or some other ceiling contraption, carefully remove it to get to the affected area.
+If there is a fan or other ceiling contraption, carefully remove it to get to the affected area.

 Replace or Repair

 At this point, you should have the dark spots out or the area removed.
 Replace the removed area with new drywall or plaster and let it dry in place.
-Sand it down if you need to and apply primer before painting.
+Sand it down if you need to, and apply primer before painting.

 Cleaning the Remains